lunasec-io/lunasec/docs/pages/overview/security/encryption.md

 encrypt the ciphertext back to the caller to avoid having the ciphertext and encryption key stored in the same system.

 In the LunaSec Token crypto system, information for looking up a ciphertext and encryption key given a token is _deterministically generated_ using the token itself.
-A signed S3 url configured to use [AWS's Server Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ServerSideEncryptionCustomerKeys.html) is used for when uploading and downloading the ciphertext from S3.
+A signed S3 URL configured to use [AWS's Server Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ServerSideEncryptionCustomerKeys.html) is used for when uploading and downloading the ciphertext from S3.

 At a high level, the ciphertext and corresponding encryption key are stored in separate databases, both encrypted.